Cork and Kerry Place Names Survey

 existing Cork County library network.
 The establishment of the Cork Place

-Names Archive in 2009 will now surely act as a spur for other counties
+Names Archive will now surely act as a spur for other counties

 to engage in a systematic collection and mapping of their oral and documented